Customize Consent Preferences

 • Keep pads cool by avoiding prolonged heat in one spot to prevent pad lifting or PCB damage.

 Reworking surface mount device soldering is a delicate process but an essential skill for PCB repair and modification.
 While great care must be taken, it is possible to successfully desolder and replace SMD components without causing board damage.
-Here are some best practices for reworking SMD soldering:
+We will then introduce how to do SMD soldering rework using a hot air soldering gun and a soldering iron.

 Final Thoughts